Abhiraj05/aviraj_portfolio/README.md

 # Aviraj's Portfolio

-## This portfolio website built using React, Tailwind CSS, and Vite.
+## This portfolio website is built using React, Tailwind CSS, and Vite.

 ## Steps to clone a repository
 ```